fsharp/fsharp-compiler-docs/docs/content/index.md

    is not available.

 > **NOTE:** The services in FSharp.Compiler.Service.dll are overlapping and will in the future be made more regular.
-This will involve breaking changes to the APIs used for these services.

 Contributing and copyright